Accompanying family member to a person who has been granted permanent residence or Danish citizenship in connection with work or study

 The sponsor, who has been granted permanent residence or Danish citizenship, must still be able to support you.

-You are not allowed to receive any benefits under the terms of the Active Social Policy Act.
+It can influence your application if you receive or have received benefits under the terms of the Active Social Policy Act.

 You can read more about the self-support requirement in the next step.